samjaninf/OFN-User-Guide---Master/setup-manuals/producer-shop.md

 * A producer shop lets you sell your produce through your own online shop
 * When you have a shop, you also have a profile, which gives you a place to tell your story.
-* You'll be visible on the OFN map and the producer directory.
+* You'll be visible on the Harvest To Order map and the producer directory.

 ![](../.gitbook/assets/producer-shop.png)